 - Scales used to weigh illicit drugs

-According to Minnesota Drug law, it is illegal to knowingly possess drug paraphernalia.
-Possession of drug paraphernalia is a petty misdemeanor punishable by a fine of up to $200.
-On the plus side, a petty misdemeanor charge will not get you jail time, or go on your criminal record.
+Possession of drug paraphernalia is a petty misdemeanor punishable by a fine of up to $300.
+On the plus side, a petty misdemeanor charge will not get you jail time, and it won’t go on your criminal record.
+That being said, it may still be worth consulting with a lawyer if you are wrongly accused.

 Head Shops

-Minneapolis / St. Paul Drug Paraphernalia Lawyer
+Minneapolis And St. Paul Drug Paraphernalia Lawyer

 Possessing, manufacturing, advertising, or selling drug paraphernalia are common crimes in Minnesota.
 Regardless of this fact, they can still land you in jail or force you to pay expensive fines.
 A St. Paul drug defense attorney can help you avoid unnecessary fines and additional penalties.
+For more information, or to consult with a lawyer in the greater Twin Cities area, reach out to Avery and the team at Appelman Law Firm today at (952) 224-2277.